 I guess and I hope, that we collectively, as humanity, have sufficient reasons and motivation to go for it, to leave the surface-view and dig deep.
 The "official" response to the above described crisis by the world elites is - as it looks like - to engineer, design, implement and manage a new war, this time with biological-weapons; something presented as a global pandemic COVID-19 is - as it seems - nothing else but another warfare, this time "entrusted" to sophisticated biological warfare labs.
-The so called "pandemic" has - in fact and in effect - all characteristics of warfare, including the economic targets and final beneficiaries, and, above all, there is a pre-meditated "collateral damage" on target populations.
-Let me just note here, that the issue of migrants from Syria and Africa in Europe totally saturated public media prior to the COVID pandemic But the issue of refugees completely vanished after the appearance of pandemic even though it is clear, that massive numbers of refugees at the border with Turkey represent one of the high risk hot spot areas also for the issue of pandemic.
+The so called "pandemic" has - in fact and in effect - all characteristics of warfare, including the economic targets and final beneficiaries, and, above all, there is a premeditated "collateral damage" on target populations.
+Let me just note here, that the issue of migrants from Syria and Africa in Europe totally saturated public media prior to the COVID pandemic ....
+But the issue of refugees completely vanished after the appearance of pandemic even though it is clear, that massive numbers of refugees at the border with Turkey represent one of the high risk hot spot areas also for the issue of pandemic.

-COVID-19 pandemic is managed largely with military rhetoric's.
+COVID-19 pandemic is managed largely with military rhetorics.
 Heads of states are declaring state of emergency; government headquarters turn into crisis headquarters.
 Slovenian government, in an evident intention to highlight the nature of warfare, symbolically nominated a spoke-person for CORONA pandemic crisis management who also served as a spoke-person of the Slovene government defence headquarters during the war for independence in 1991.
-And at the closure of pandemic, Slovene government symbolically expressed thankfulness to the "fighters against pandemic" by military parade in the air: a flight of NATO military planes over the country on June 1st.
-Sic!
 And we saw similar proofs of the concept all over the world, political leaders using military jargon, military gaining civil plenipotentiaries, parliaments subverting human rights.
-As it seems at the point of release of this paper, the measures limiting human rights might be justified in terms of strategies to slow down the spread of virus, but this part of the 'pandemic story' is - as it seems - only a fractal of the whole truth.
+As it seem at the point of release of this paper, the measures limiting human rights might be justified in terms of strategies to slow down the spread of virus, but this part of the 'pandemic story' is - as it seems - only a fractal of the whole truth.